C. Joseph Vijay: 2003–2011: Established actor

-In late 2007, Vijay starred in the romantic thriller film Azhagiya Tamil Magan, where he portrayed a dual role for the first time in his career.
+Vijay starred in the romantic thriller film Azhagiya Tamil Magan, where he portrayed a dual role for the first time in his career.
 He played the roles of both protagonist and antagonist.
 The film was commercially successful outside India.
-Except the commercially successful, Kuruvi in 2008 and Vettaikaaran in 2009, his subsequent releases Azhagiya Tamil Magan and Villu were average successes at domestic box office while continuing to be more successful overseas.
+In 2008, the action comedy Kuruvi was released.
+In 2009, Villu and Vettaikaaran were average successes at domestic box office while continuing to be more successful overseas.
 Vijay continued to be one of the highest paid actors despite the moderate success of then recently released movies.

-In 2010, he acted in the action comedy film Sura, which was his 50th film as an actor.
-In early 2011, Vijay acted in the romantic comedy Kaavalan, directed by Siddique which received positive response and a box office collection of ₹102 crore worldwide.
+In 2010, he acted in the action film Sura, which was his 50th film as an actor.
+Vijay starred in the romantic comedy Kaavalan (2011), directed by Siddique which received positive response and a box office collection of ₹102 crore worldwide.
 The film was screened at the Shanghai International Film Festival in China.
 Kaavalan was a commercial success in China.
 His next film was the action film Velayudham, directed by M. Raja which released during Diwali and became one of the top-grossing films of 2011.
-The movie was also a critical success overseas.